krishbale/Ecom_with_Recom_system/README.md

 ## Balkrishna Pokharel:

-## First of all clone the github repos which will be available to your email.
-## Save the folder workspace and open the folder with  visual studio code
+## Install node js
+## install github bash ?? set up the your account in git bash
  //   or

-##  directly open by clicking on the main file explorer main bar (ahead of search box)   using "cmd /c code ." from root project directoreis
+##  install visual studio code
+## Downlaod the zip file of the repositories

+## Extract the zip and open the folder with vs code .

-## Go to frontend directory README.md for quicksetup for both front and back server
+## Now install the modules for both frontend and backend

-## Guys before after making changes to the project make a new branch and push there not in the main branch
+## cd aecommerce and npm install and to run npm start again open new cmd    cd backend and npm install and nodemon app.

+##